AdemK288/JoBot/README.md

-JoBot is a Selenium based automation tool designed to scrape job postings on Indeed.
+JoBot is a Selenium based automation tool designed to scrape job postings on Indeed and ZipRecruiter.
 Instructions are very simple.

 Download Selenium Webdriver